DIY Liquid Soap (Coconut & Olive Oil)

 Undiluted soap paste is your best friend for long-term storage: it can last up to a year in an airtight container in a cool, dark place with virtually no risk of spoilage.
 This is because the high pH environment is naturally hostile to most bacteria and molds.

-I prefer to store most of my soap as paste and just dilute what I’ll use within a month or two.
-If you notice any unusual odor, separation that doesn’t mix back together when shaken, or visible mold in your diluted soap, it’s time to toss it.
+This is why I prefer to store most of my soap as paste and just dilute what I’ll use within a month or two.

 Basic Liquid Soap Recipe